keenlabs/keen-gem/README.md

   # => "https://api.keen.io/3.0/projects/xxxxxx/events/email_opens?api_key=yyyyyy&data=eyJyZWNpcGllbnQiOiJmb29AZm9vLmNvbSJ9"
 ```

 To track email opens, simply add an image to your email template that points to this URL.
+For further information on how to do this, see the [image beacon documentation](https://keen.io/docs/data-collection/image-beacon/).

-#### Redirect URL's
+#### Redirect URLs
-Redirect URL's are just like image beacon URL's with the addition of a `redirect` query parameter.
+Redirect URLs are just like image beacon URLs with the addition of a `redirect` query parameter.
 This parameter is used
 to issue a redirect to a certain URL after an event is recorded.

 ```